ufindaafrica/ufinda_v0.01/readme/AuthReadMe.md

 ### Workflow

 1.  **Input Validation**: The endpoint validates the request body.
-2.  **User Status Check**: It first checks to ensure the user is not already a fully verified user.
-It then verifies that a pending account exists for the provided email.
+2.  **User Status Check**: It checks if a **fully created and verified user** with the email exists, returning an error if true.
+It then verifies that a **pending account** exists for the provided email, returning an error if not found.
 3.  **OTP Validation**: The provided OTP is matched against the one stored in the pending user record.
-If the OTP is incorrect or has expired (**15-minute validity**), the request is denied.
+If the OTP is incorrect or has expired, the request is denied.
-4.  **Account Creation**: Upon successful OTP verification, a new active user account is created in the database with the details from the pending account.
+4.  **Account Creation**: Upon successful OTP verification, a new unique `UserID` is generated, and an active user account is created in the database using the details from the pending account.
+5.  **Token Generation**: Access and Refresh JWTs are generated for the newly created user.
-5.  **Cleanup**: The pending user record is then deleted from the database to maintain data integrity.
+6.  **Cleanup**: The pending user record is deleted from the database.

 -----